Letters and a map document humane & racial justice movements that pointed the way for Martin Luther King Jr.

-ARK, Virginia––Bus driver Alan Lemon, 59, hoped to find antiques that might be sold online in 2018 when he and a friend decided to explore the attic of his great grandfather John W. Lemon’s long abandoned and ruined wooden frame house.
+ARK, Virginia––Bus driver Alan Lemon, then 59, hoped to find antiques that might be sold online in 2018 when he and a friend decided to explore the attic of his great grandfather John W. Lemon’s long abandoned and ruined wooden frame house.

 Lost in the woods near the front of the 18-acre property bisected by Lemon’s Loop, the house was occupied for a time after John W. Lemon’s death by one of his sons, Percy, but had stood vacant for nearly 30 years since then.